 That depends entirely on the type of motion.
-In some cases, it might require a bit of bookkeeping (e.g., updating the Bylaws); in some cases it might require writing a check (e.g., use of Faculty Senate treasury funds); in some cases, it might require communication with the administration or some other university entity (e.g., a motion advising that the university take action in a particular direction).
-It is the responsibility of the Faculty Senate Steering Committee to follow up on motions that have been passed to see that they are brought to fruition or, in matters outside of our direct control, attempted to be brought to fruition.
+In some cases, it might require a bit of bookkeeping (e.g., updating the Bylaws); in some cases it might require writing a check (usage of Faculty Senate Treasury funds); in some cases, in might require communication with the administration or some other organ of the university (e.g., a motion advising that the university move in a particular direction).
+It is the responsibility of the Faculty Senate Steering Committee to follow up on motions that have been passed in order to see that they are brought to fruition (or, in matters outside of our direct control, attempted to be brought to fruition).

 As mentioned above, this account of motions is rough and incomplete.
-For instance, many specifics from Robert's Rules of Order are missing, but hopefully this will give senators, especially new senators, a better sense of how the Faculty Senate conducts business.
+For instance, many specifics from Robert's Rules of Order are missing.
+But hopefully this will give senators, especially new senators, a better sense of how the Faculty Senate conducts business.